lyushisyan/lyushisyan.github.io/_posts/en-US/2023-04-26-classic-heat-transfer.md

   }
 ---

-## Mean Free Path of Gas Molecules and Thermal Conductivity
+## Dynamic Theory of Gas Molecules

 Assuming the total path traveled by a molecule is $$L$$, the total volume it occupies during energy transfer is $$\pi d^2L$$ ($$d$$ being the molecular diameter).
 The total number of molecules in this volume is $$\pi n d^2 L$$ ($$n$$ being molecular density), so the number of collisions is $$\pi n d^2 L$$.